napodan/magichet/README.md

 Game
 ----
+    - remove func duplicates
+    - generate rubber trees with LVM
+    - beds in villages
+    - rnd loot in chests (villages, dungeons)
+    - merge as many globalstep loops as possible
     - fix "SetNode ERROR" spamming the console
     - edit "scm" files
     - proper on_blast for every node (!)